extratone/bilge/iOS15/Safari.md

 Before you read on… If you’re just wondering how to make Safari go back to the way it was before, refer back to the first subhead on this page (“The Gist.”)
 ```

 The one commonality in the experience of every single person finishing up their iOS 15 review/overview/guide: we’ve all saved Safari for the very last minute.
-I am 99% certain the saga surrounding changes to Apple’s native web browser - along with my personal, reactionary gripes spewed along the past two months of iOS 15’s Developer Beta cycle - were the overwhelmingly affirming factors that led to me pursuing this very review.
+I am 99% certain the saga surrounding changes to Apple’s native web browser - along wi*th my personal, reactionary gripes spewed along the past two months of iOS 15’s Developer Beta cycle - were the overwhelmingly affirming factors that led to me pursuing this very review.

 Though I’ve disagreed with *a lot* of what John Gruber has had to say lately, [his constructively critical post about “Safari 15”](https://daringfireball.net/2021/07/safari_15_public_betas_for_mac_and_ios) from early July became an important foothold of affirmation for my sanity as greater tech media went *alarmingly* quickly from shock to justification and then to celebration (one not-unpopular take I saw literally called Apple’s decisions “brave.”)
 I found this passage especially resonant: